Why The Government Regulates the Weight of Semi-trucks

-We all understand that the faster you go, the longer is takes to stop.
-This is intensified when you have a vehicle that runs much longer and heavier than passenger cars and trucks.
+The weight of a tractor-trailer can cause hazards for other drivers in a variety of ways.
+We all understand that the faster you go, the longer it takes to stop.
+This is even more true when driving a vehicle that runs much longer and heavier than passenger cars and trucks.
 The more an 18-wheeler weighs, the longer it takes for the truck to come to a complete stop upon braking, the easier it is for the truck to roll if it comes around a curve or swerves sharply, and the larger the capacity for danger to other cars on the roadway or damage to the road itself as the truck travels.

 Questions Answered on This Page

 - Why do we even have weight restrictions?

 - How much weight can an 18-wheeler legally carry?

 - What happens if a truck is over the legal weight limit?

 18-Wheelers have Weight Limits to Protect the Public

 Weight regulations are in place to make sure we're all safer on the roadway.
 There is a direct correlation between how much a vehicle weighs and it's ability to successfully maneuver situations like quick lane changes, stopping abruptly because traffic slows or a car swerves into our lane, and other obstacles faced on the roadway.

 For example, at the time this article is being written, we're litigating a case in Fort Worth where cars were stopped in traffic and an 18-wheeler plowed into the stopped vehicles, killing several and injuring more.